zero-24/plg_system_httpheader/README.md

 For giving me the inspiration for the plugin and their feedback on the actual implementation.
 Thanks :+1:

+## Joomla!
+Extensions Directory (JED)

+This plugin can also been found in the Joomla!
+Extensions Directory: [HTTPHeader by zero24](https://extensions.joomla.org/extension/httpheader/)

 ## Release steps

 - `build/build.sh`